Stuycs-K/finalprojectapcs-4-lin-ricky-mai-emily/DEVLOG-Ricky.md

 2025-06-08 - Added win screen and replayability
 I added the win screen and fixed losing screen's replay button.
 I also added cheat codes like skip to win, to lose, etc. I also helped my partner with her code too.
 5 hours.

+I believe this document accurately reflects the contributions of my teamate. - Emily